 The public cloud is very useful for starting out, as you’re only charged for what you use and it makes it easy to transition into a cloud solution.
 It also gives you the ability to quickly scale without worrying about investing in hardware in advance as you only pay for what you use.
 In most other cases, if you needed a large amount of servers quickly, you’d be stuck waiting for hardware vendors, shipping, etc and you wouldn’t have much of a use for it when you don’t need it anymore.

 We’ve seen another very common use case for cloud infrastructure which is for continuous integration.
 If you have a development team that maintains a codebase with a large suite of tests, you may find your team constantly slowed down by the fact that you have a limited number of machines that run these tests which can slow down the speed that you can deliver new code.

-With the cloud, you technically have access to an unlimited number of resources, which means that you can configure your Jenkins (or your CI software) to point to the cloud and it will take care of automatically provisioning a new virtual machine for every job.
+With the cloud, you technically have access to an unlimited number of resources, which means that you can configure your Jenkins (or your CI tools) to point to the cloud and it will take care of automatically provisioning a new virtual machine for every job.
 The best part about all of this you’re only charged for the hours that your job runs which means faster speed in your development cycle and decreased costs to run all of that testing infrastructure.

 In addition, there are many new exciting container technologies which are built to be cloud-native first.
 One of the most common and popular examples is Kubernetes, the software which provides container orchestration which can be fully integrated with a public cloud, allowing you to scale your infrastructure easily on-demand.